Top 10 Countries With The Lowest Minimum Wage In The World

 Before concluding, it is important to note that most minimum wages exist on paper.
 Some employers in some countries do not meet the minimum wage requirements with anyone to curtail their excesses.
 Hence, the employees bear the consequences of the injustice.
 Also due to the cost of waging a legal battle against the employers for minimum wage, the employees, accept their fate just like that.

 The declining value of the federal minimum wage is a factor that needs to be given urgent attention as this grossly affects the standard of living of the citizens.
-The minimum wage is meant to lift works out of poverty as well as raise the income level of workers in a given setting.
+The minimum salary is meant to lift works out of poverty as well as raise the income level of workers in a given setting.
+In the same way, we have countries with the lowest minimum, we also have countries with the highest minimum.